-2019 Medicare Part D Donut Hole: Changes and Costs
+2019 Medicare Donut Hole: Part D Changes and CostsOctober 16, 2019

 Medicare Part D started in 2006, and back then, you were required to pay 100% of the costs for brand name drugs.
-That percentage has lowered over the years, and better yet, 2019 brings super exciting news regarding the Medicare Part D donut hole.
+That percentage has lowered over the years, and better yet, 2020 brings super exciting news regarding the Medicare Part D donut hole.

-How does the Medicare Part D donut hole work in 2019?
+How Does the Medicare Part D Donut Hole Work in 2019?

 You are in the gap until you reach the annual out-of-pocket threshold ($5,100).
 During this time, you are required to pay more for your prescriptions.
 This encourages you to choose generic options whenever possible.

-How much is the donut hole in 2019?
+How Much Is the Donut Hole in 2019?

 However, you will be responsible for up to 37% of generic drug costs in 2019.
 The plan is for this to decrease to a max of 25% in 2020, effectively closing the donut hole.
 Other Medicare donut hole 2019 costs include: